hosikiti/hosikiti/README.md

 # About me 👋

-I'm Kei Oikawa, Full Stack Developer, and App Developer with 9+ years of experience.
+I'm Kei Oikawa, Full Stack Web Developer and Mobile App Developer with 9+ years of experience.
 You can reach out to me on Twitter [@hosikiti_js](https://twitter.com/hosikiti_js).

 ### Topics I cover: